Michigan Alzheimer's Disease Center

 Dementia for Scientists Curriculum

-The Dementia for Scientists Curriculum was created to provide an introduction to dementia research so that new investigators to the field can read and understand literature outside of their disciplines.
+The Dementia for Scientists Curriculum was created to provide an introduction to dementia research so that new investigators can read and understand literature outside of their disciplines.

 Center News